NadeNa720/oliwka_translater/README.md

 ### Railway environment variables at a glance
 - `DATABASE_URL`: PostgreSQL connection string (falls back to local SQLite when empty).
-- `DEEPSEEK_API_KEY`: use DeepSeek as the primary translator (recommended for best accuracy).
+- `DEEPSEEK_API_KEY`: required to enable translations (DeepSeek is the only translation provider now).
 - `DEEPSEEK_MODEL`: optional override of the DeepSeek model (default `deepseek-chat`).
 - `DEEPSEEK_BASE_URL`: optional DeepSeek API base URL override (default `https://api.deepseek.com`).
-- `GOOGLE_TRANSLATE_API_KEY`: optional official Google Translate API key (used after DeepSeek if provided).
-- `LINGVA_ENDPOINT`: optional Lingva proxy base (default `https://lingva.ml`).
-- `LIBRETRANSLATE_URL`: optional self-hosted LibreTranslate base; app will still rotate through public instances.

 ## Configuration
 - `DATABASE_URL`: database connection string.
 Defaults to local SQLite file `translations.db`.
-- `LIBRETRANSLATE_URL`: override the primary translation endpoint if you self-host LibreTranslate; the app automatically falls back to public LibreTranslate instances if one endpoint is unreachable.
-- `LINGVA_ENDPOINT`: optional Lingva base URL (defaults to `https://lingva.ml`) used as a free proxy before LibreTranslate/MyMemory if Google is unavailable.
-- `DEEPSEEK_API_KEY`: optional DeepSeek API key.
-When set, translations will use DeepSeek first for the most accurate output.
+- `DEEPSEEK_API_KEY`: DeepSeek API key.
+When set, translations will use DeepSeek for the most accurate output.
 - `DEEPSEEK_MODEL`: override the DeepSeek model name (defaults to `deepseek-chat`).
 - `DEEPSEEK_BASE_URL`: override the DeepSeek API base (defaults to `https://api.deepseek.com`).
-- `GOOGLE_TRANSLATE_API_KEY`: optional official Google Translate API key.
-When set (and when DeepSeek is unavailable), translations will use the paid API for high quality and language detection, then fall back to free providers.
 - `PORT`: port for the Flask server (defaults to `5000`).

 ## Notes
 - Part-of-speech grouping uses expanded heuristics for Russian and Spanish endings plus phrase detection to better sort verbs/nouns/adjectives/adverbs.
 Bracketed items such as `(llegar a un acuerdo)` are kept intact and treated as phrases.
-- Translation order now prioritizes DeepSeek (when `DEEPSEEK_API_KEY` is set), then the official Google API (if `GOOGLE_TRANSLATE_API_KEY` is set), the deep-translator Google client, Lingva as a Google-compatible free proxy, public LibreTranslate instances, and finally the free MyMemory API.
-Override `LIBRETRANSLATE_URL` if you self-host LibreTranslate, and `LINGVA_ENDPOINT` if you run your own Lingva instance.
+- Translation uses DeepSeek exclusively now.
+Set `DEEPSEEK_API_KEY` so translations can run (the UI banner shows whether the key is detected).
 - SQLAlchemy is pinned to `2.0.38` for Python 3.13 compatibility; reinstall dependencies if you hit import errors on Railway.